esabitova/aws-digito-artifacts-gameday/documents/dynamodb/sop/restore_to_point_in_time/2020-04-01/Design.md

 * `RestoreToDateTimeDynamoDBTableToPointInTime.TargetTableArn`: The ARN of the target table recovered to the point in time
 * `RestoreToLatestDynamoDBTableToPointInTime.TargetTableArn`: The ARN of the target table recovered to the point in time
-* `RecoveryTime.RecoveryTime`: The time difference between the first step and last step for recovery (RTO)
+* `RecoveryTime.OutputRecoveryTime`: The time difference between the first step and last step for recovery (RTO)
-* `RecoveryStartExecutionTime.RecoveryPoint`: the recovery point objective (RPO)
+* `RecordStartTime.RecoveryPoint`: the recovery point objective (RPO)